slotix/dbconvert-streams-website/docs/guide/introduction.md

 # {{ $frontmatter.title }}

-DBConvert Streams provides a powerful and flexible solution for converting heterogeneous database data and facilitating real-time Change data capture (CDC)   data replication.
-Whether used by individuals or organizations, it can help streamline data management processes and achieve better business results.
+DBConvert Streams offers a robust and flexible solution for migrating data between heterogeneous database types and facilitating real-time Change Data Capture (CDC) replication.
+Whether utilized by individuals or organizations, it streamlines data management processes and enhances business results.

-DBS allows its users to perform seamless migrations between different types and locations of database systems.
-This provides greater flexibility and efficiency in managing data, leading to improved decision-making and business outcomes.
+DBS enables seamless migrations between different types and locations of database systems, providing greater flexibility and efficiency in data management.
+This leads to improved decision-making and business outcomes.

-In addition, DBS offers many features and capabilities that make it a valuable tool for data management and integration.
-It provides automatic schema matching, mapping, custom data filters, and transformation rules.
-Users can tailor the system to their needs and ensure data is appropriately integrated and organized.
- In addition, DBS is designed with scalability and robustness in mind, making it suitable for large-scale data use.
-It uses distributed computing techniques to provide high availability and fault tolerance and can be easily integrated with the IT infrastructure.
+Moreover, DBS provides a range of features and capabilities that make it a valuable tool for data management and integration.
+It includes automatic schema matching, mapping, custom data filters, and transformation rules.
+Users can customize the system to their needs, ensuring data integration and organization are tailored appropriately.
+Designed with scalability and robustness in mind, DBS is suitable for large-scale data use.
+It utilizes distributed computing techniques for high availability and fault tolerance and easily integrates with existing IT infrastructure.

 ## Supported databases.